NewcastleRSE/microEMG-software/README.md

 - [Package GUI](https://www.pythonguis.com/tutorials/packaging-pyside6-applications-windows-pyinstaller-installforge/)
 - Improve and test GUI implementation on Windows and Linux

-Additional potential features are organised using the associate project board and issues (see not planned issues)
+Additional potential features are organised using the associate project board and issues (see not planned issues).

 ## Contributing